JuliaML/MLLabelUtils.jl/docs/api/interface.rst

 .. function:: classify(yhat, threshold)

-   Returns the classified version of `yhat` the decision margin `threshold`.
+   Returns the classified version of `yhat` given the decision margin `threshold`.
 This method assumes that `yhat` denotes a probability and will either return ``zero(yhat)`` if `yhat` is below `threshold`, or ``one(yhat)`` otherwise.